 - Set your EasyPress to 335°F and allow it to heat up

 - Press design for 10-15 seconds with a protective cover sheet

 - Turn garment over and press the back for 10-15 seconds

 To press Siser EasyWeed with an iron:

-Press firmly with your iron for 5-10 seconds on your design, doing it in sections if you need to (don’t slide your iron, you need to mimic the work of a heat press!)
+- Press firmly with your iron for 5-10 seconds, doing it in sections if you need to (don’t slide your iron, you need to mimic the work of a heat press!)

 - Peel hot or cold.
 Carefully remove the carrier sheet and if any part of the design has not adhered correctly then replace the carrier sheet and re-press for a few more seconds

 To press Siser EasyWeed with a heat press:

 - Wait for your heat press to heat up to the desired temperature (305°F/150°C)

 - Pre-press your garment to remove moisture and wrinkles